BlindexDAO/BlinDEX/README.md

 ```

 # Accounts
-Blindex uses 3 accounts.
+Blindex uses 4 accounts.
 Deployer and Treasury will be converted to multisig accounts after deployment
 ## Deployer account
 The owner of every owned contract.
 ## Treasury account
 The holder of BDX reserves.
 ## Bot account
 The account responsible for updating oracles and refreshing other parts of the system e.g. collateral ratio.
+## Dev treasury account
+The account which accumulates fees to finace BlinDEX software development

 # Credits
 We're grateful to the following projects for sharing their code an packages, used in this project